ndrean/phoenix_solid/README.md

 Why `SolidJS`?
 It is used because it is lightweight, doesn't use a VDOM and is almost as fast as Vanilla Javascript when compared to say `React`.

 If you don't have navigation within the SPA, it can be useful to embed the Javascript into a hook.
 If you have navigation within the SPA (this is the case here), then you lose your Liveview connection.

-To communicate with the Phoenix app, you need authenticated websocket.
-An authentication is proposed (Google One Tap, using a Magic link login <https://johnelmlabs.com/posts/magic-link-auth> or anonymous account)

 What are the differences between the two options?